 There’s no doubt that right now Royal Caribbean and Norwegian Cruise Line offer a lot of similarities and generally appeal to the same sets of passengers.
 It is a question if that will be the case as much in the future.

 NCL already has pushed more into luxury cruising with The Haven on its ships.
 But future ships seem to be focused even more on offering a high-end experience.
-The cruise line’s Norwegian Prima is the first of six new ships in its new Prima class, which debuted in 2022.
+The cruise line’s Norwegian Prima, Viva and Aqua are the first three of six new ships in its new Prima class, which debuted in 2022.
 These vessels look and are designed differently from the rest of the fleet.

 With modern design, upscale dining options, infinity pools, and more, the new ships focus on a more luxurious experience compared to Royal Caribbean — or even other ships in its fleet.

-Royal Caribbean, meanwhile, is debuting its Icon class.
-As mentioned, these will be the largest cruise ships in the world, with a large focus on family cruising with lots for kids and teens to do.
+Royal Caribbean, meanwhile, debuts its Icon class.
+As mentioned, this is the largest cruise ships in the world, with a large focus on family cruising with lots for kids and teens to do.
 That includes a complete waterpark on the ship and special family “neighborhoods” on board.

 Bottom line: The direction of the future ships is very different.
 NCL seems to be focusing more on luxury and style while Royal Caribbean continues to go big with lots to do on the ship.